grrowl/everyonesplaylist/README.md

 - controllers.js defines the controllers.
 MUST respond with something that resolves to a `{ response, code }`-shaped object (either object itself or a promise which resolves to the value)

+## credits

+We've adapted much of the bootstrapping code from the wonderful simple-redux-boilerplate repo.